GrahamHannington/bigas/README.md

 ### Sans teeth, etc.

-Excerpt of "All the World's a Stage" by William Shakespeare.
+Excerpt from "All the World's a Stage" by William Shakespeare.

 ```INI
 textAlign=left&